telerik/blazor-docs/components/tabstrip/persist-content.md

 By default, the content of a Tab is rendered in the DOM when this Tab is active.
 Once it is deactivated, its content is disposed and re-initialized again when the user selects the corresponding tab.

-If you want to change this behavior and keep the TabStrip content in the DOM while the user browses through the tabs, you can achieve that by enabling the `PersistContent` parameter the TabStrip exposes.
-It takes a `bool` and when set to `true`, the TabStrip content of the inactive tabs will be preserved and only hidden with CSS.
+To keep the Tab content in the DOM at all times, set the `PersistContent` boolean attribute of the TabStrip to `true`.
+In this way the inactive TabStrip content will be hidden with CSS.

 >caption Persist the TabStrip content